winne27/fhem.js/README.md

 # Example

-The folder "test" contains a html/javascript example for an client program.
+The folder "test" contains a html/javascript example for a client program.